 GFA) of approximately 493,761 sq.m.
 Construction of these properties commenced on July 28, 2004 and was completed on December 30, 2009.
 The completed properties comprised 2,953 residential flats with an aggregate saleable GFA of approximately 480,412 sq.m. as well as 129 retail shops with an aggregate saleable GFA of approximately 5,041 sq.m.
-As of December 31, 2009, 2,869 residential flats with an aggregate saleable GFA of approximately 636 sq.m. had been sold and delivered.
+As of December 31, 2009, 2,869 residential flats with an aggregate saleable GFA of approximately 461,048 sq.m. as well as 17 retail shops with an aggregate saleable GFA of approximately 636 sq.m. had been sold and delivered.
 The remaining completed properties, which included sold but undelivered properties and unsold properties, comprised 84 residential flat with a saleable GFA of approximately 19,364 sq.m. and 112 retail shops with an aggregate saleable GFA of approximately 4,405 sq.m.